iremclk/troubleshoots_notebook/index.md

 There should be whitespace between paragraphs.
 We recommend including a README, or a file with information about your project.

-# bad credentials using gmail smtp
+# kullanıcı adı parola phpmail

 SERVER -> CLIENT: 535-5.7.8 Username and Password not accepted.
 Learn more at535 5.7.8 https://support.google.com/mail/?p=BadCredentials 31sm5142207oto.18 - gsmtp